 - Should assist people with an influence on young people (such as parents, teachers) from making weight an issue

-- It is expected that such changes, if they were put in place, would take a while to filter down through society before any significant shift in attitudes could be achieved.
+- Changes like these would take a while to filter down through society before any significant shift in attitudes could be achieved.

 Can The Media Change Attitudes Against Current Trends?

 Would all this work anyway?
 There is no guarantee.
 There is a larger dynamic behind cultural trends, which drive behaviours, values and attitudes.
 There is some media sensitivity toward helpful trends such as a body positive movement trending online in the second decade of the millennium.
 The media does create useful trends as well as mirroring values which already exist.